DOI10.47051/EKEB9848

 Figure showing variation among individuals of Chironius flavopictus

-Figure 1: Individuals of Chironius flavopictus: Tundaloma Lodge, Esmeraldas province, Ecuador (); Canopy Camp Lodge, Darién province, Panama ().
+Figure 1: Individuals of Chironius flavopictus: Tundaloma Lodge, Esmeraldas province, Ecuador (); Canopy Camp Lodge, Darién province, Panamá ().

-Natural history: Chironius flavopictus is a rarely-seen diurnal and semi-arboreal snake that inhabits old-growth to heavily disturbed evergreen lowland forests, gallery forests, plantations, and rural gardens.14 At night, these snakes sleep coiled on branches of bushes and trees 0.3–15 m above the ground, usually along bodies of water.14 Yellow-spotted Whipsnakes forage actively on the forest floor or on tree trunks during the day.1,3 Their diet is composed exclusively of frogs (of the genera Phyllomedusa, Smilisca, Lectodactylus, and Pristimantis).
+Natural history: Chironius flavopictus is a rarely-seen diurnal and semi-arboreal snake that inhabits old-growth to heavily disturbed evergreen lowland forests, gallery forests, plantations, and rural gardens.14 At night, these snakes sleep coiled on branches of bushes and trees 0.3–15 m above the ground, usually along bodies of water.14 Yellow-spotted Whipsnakes actively forage on the forest floor or on tree trunks during the day.1,3 Their diet is composed exclusively of frogs (of the genera Phyllomedusa, Smilisca, Lectodactylus, and Pristimantis).
 26 There are records of snakes (genus Leptodeira) preying upon juveniles of C. flavopictus.7 These snakes can be aggressively defensive, vibrating the tail and striking when handled or cornered,4 but are otherwise harmless to humans.8 The clutch size consists of 10 eggs at a time.9

 Reader support helps us keep the Reptiles of Ecuador book 100% free.